axlan/tis100-fpga/README.md

 It can load the compiler output and prints the register state for each time tick.

+## Real hardware

+To run on real hardware:
+1. Generate the Vivado project using `from_git.sh` as mentioned above.
+2. Generate the bitstream and export the hardware design.
+Run `sh scripts/generate_bitstream.sh` or open the generated Vivado project and and use the UI.
+3. Create a Vitis workspace by running `sh src/sdk/make_workspace.sh`
+4. Open the generated workspace in Vitis and build the project.
+5. Copy the `BOOT.BIN` to an empty FAT formated SD card, and make sure the jumpers are in the correct position for an SD card boot.
+6. Connect the MicroZed to the PC with the USB cable, and connect to the COM port with a serial terminal at 115200 baud.
+Then press the usr button and see the results output over serial.
+7. To run with JTAG connect a Digilent HS2 to the Microzed.
+Click on the dropdown next to run and open `Run Configurations`.
+Create a new `Single Application Debug` and run.

 # Next Steps

 - [x] Connect multiple nodes together using top level design file
-- [ ] Connect to ARM in Zynq SoC over AXI (use as co-processor)
+- [x] Connect to ARM in Zynq SoC over AXI (use as co-processor)
 - [ ] Have ability to view contents, load code, input, output
-- [ ] Be able to wire up in Xilinx Block designer
+- [x] Be able to wire up in Xilinx Block designer
 - [ ] Build from Lua Script

 # Misc Todo